Shipping / Returns

 Yes.
 While solid gold all the way through is the highest quality gold jewelry you can purchase, gold-filled is certainly your second best option.

 The casting process involves pouring liquid metal into a mold.
-If you melted down gold-filled material, the gold would no longer be only concentrated on the outside and you’d end up with something more like 2k gold, instead of 14k gold on the outside of a brass core.
+If you melted down gold-filled material, the gold would no longer be only concentrated on the outside and you would end up with something more like 2k gold, instead of 14k gold on the outside of a brass core.
 The only way to make gold-filled requires massive amounts of pressure and heat.
 Like, massive.
-Not something that you’d be able to do outside a dedicated factory.
+Not something that you would be able to do outside a dedicated factory.

-Well, we just make sure there’s as much gold as we can get onto the shaped charms that aren’t able to be made with gold-filled and we use 14k GF material for everything else.
+Well, we just make sure there is as much gold as we can get onto the shaped charms that are not able to be made with gold-filled and we use 14k gold-filled material for everything else.
 We will often also add an additional layer of protection over any gold-plated components to increase durability.
 We figure that this way, you can have the shaped charm that you want at the best gold quality possible (apart from a solid 14k option).

 Do you personally make all of the jewelry?